dszyszek/multi_time_pad_breaker/README.md

 As in title (kinda clickbait, I know), the program is used to decrypt ciphertext encrypted with One Time Pad (OTP).
 There are some restrictions though (as encryption with OTP, using truly random key, is perfectly secure- even brute force won't do its job):
 - you should have at least two ciphertexts (but the more you have, the greater chance that you will find plaintext)
-- every ciphertext you input MUST be encrypted using same key
+- every ciphertext you input MUST be encrypted using same key.

 # How does the program work?